SamCH93/missSim/README.md

 To reproduce the case study, refer to the files in `case-study/`

-* TODO: add file overview
+* `case-study/carter2019-data-cleaning.R` R script to clean the `res.wide.red.RData` data from Carter et al. (2019) and create `case-study/carter2019.rda`.
+The file `res.wide.red.RData` is too large for a GitHub repository.
+If you want to reproduce this step, clone
+  <https://github.com/nicebread/meta-showdown> and run the R script
+  `3-resultsFramework.R` to create `res.wide.red.RData`
+* `case-study/carter2019.rda` cleaned summary data in rda format (required for analysis)
+* `case-study/carter2019-analysis.Qmd` quarto file containing R code for case study analysis
+* `case-study/carter2019-analysis.html` case study analysis output containing also information on computational environment (OS, R, R packages) used to run analysis
+* `case-study/figures` figure outputs used in the paper

-To reproduce the literature review analyses, refer to the files in `literature-review/`
+To reproduce the literature review analyses, refer to the files in `literature-review/` and `data/`

-* TODO: add file overview
+* `literature-review/data_cleaning.R` R script to clean and merge literature review data from the four coders
+* `data/` contains cleaned literature review data files in RDS and xlsx formats (required for analysis)
+* `literature-review/analysis.Qmd` quarto file containing R code for literature review analysis
+* `literature-review/analysis.html` literature review analysis analysis output containing also information on computational environment (OS, R, R packages) used to run analysis
+* `literature-review/figures` figure outputs used in the paper
+* `literature-review/coding-agreement` quarto files for agreement randomization and analysis